-For the European analysis we used the Eurostat database [56] for the following data.
-Disposable income of private households by NUTS 2 regions (tgs00052), Gross domestic product (GDP) at current market prices by NUTS 2 regions (isoc_r_broad_h), Gross domestic product ({GDP}) at current market prices by NUTS 2 regions {(isoc_r_broad_h)}, Households with access to the internet at home (isoc_r_iuse_i), Households with broadband access (isoc_r_gov_i), Individuals who accessed the internet away from home or work (tgs00002), Individuals who have never used a computer (isoc_r_blt12_i), Individuals who ordered goods or services over the internet for private use (tgs00026), Individuals who ordered goods or services over the internet for private use in the last year by NUTS 2 regions (edat_lfse_04), Individuals who used the internet for interaction with public authorities (demo_r_pjangroup), Individuals who used the internet, frequency of use and activities (isoc_r_iumd_i), Population aged 25-64 by educational attainment level, sex and NUTS 2 regions (%) (isoc_r_iacc_h), Population on 1 January by age group, sex and NUTS 2 region (rd_p_persreg), Total R&D personnel and researchers by sectors of performance, sex and NUTS 2 regions (isoc_r_cux_i), Total and land area by NUTS 2 region (tgs00026).
-We used the Eurobarometer 79.2 survey - ZA No. 5688 [57] for cultural access and participation variables, such as visiting a public library at least once a year, reading a book at least once a year, and not visiting public libraries more often because of perceived low-quality local supply.
-We provide a detailed description of all data, including information on data preparation, missing variable handling, and codes in the supplementary materials.
+For the European analysis, the Eurostat database [56] offered higher resolution datasets into the same dimensions.
+We use the Disposable income of private households by NUTS 2 regions (tgs00052) variable to capture potential individual income effects, and Gross domestic product (GDP) at current market prices by NUTS 2 regions (isoc_r_broad_h), Gross domestic product ({GDP}) at current market prices by NUTS 2 regions (isoc_r_broad_h) to capture aggregate, institutional income effects.
+We have better controls for online access through variables which also measure online proficiency: Households with access to the internet at home (isoc_r_iuse_i), Households with broadband access (isoc_r_gov_i), Individuals who accessed the internet away from home or work (tgs00002), Individuals who have never used a computer (isoc_r_blt12_i), Individuals who ordered goods or services over the internet for private use (tgs00026), Individuals who ordered goods or services over the internet for private use in the last year by NUTS 2 regions (edat_lfse_04), Individuals who used the internet for interaction with public authorities (demo_r_pjangroup), Individuals who used the internet, frequency of use and activities (isoc_r_iumd_i).
+We capture the size of the potential audience of scholarly pirate libraries via Population aged 25-64 by educational attainment level, sex and NUTS 2 regions (%) (isoc_r_iacc_h), Population on by age group, sex and NUTS 2 region (rd_p_persreg), Total R&D personnel and researchers by sectors of performance, sex and NUTS 2 regions (isoc_r_cux_i).
+To control for the different sizes of territories, we use Total and land area by NUTS 2 region (tgs00026).
+We also used the Eurobarometer 79.2 survey - ZA No. 5688 [57] for cultural access and participation variables, such as visiting a public library at least once a year, reading a book at least once a year, and not visiting public libraries more often because of perceived low-quality local supply.
+These latter two variables are to measure the potential substitution effect mentioned earlier in the literature review, but between piratical and physical libraries.
+We provide a detailed description of all data, including information on data preparation, missing variable handling, and codes in the S1 File.

-2.1.
 Download data overview

-Figure 1 shows the daily number of downloads.
+Fig 1 shows the daily number of downloads.
 Except for two periods with no data, the logs raise no apparent doubts about the validity of the information within.

-Figure 1: Daily aggregate download volumes
+Fig 1: Daily aggregate download volumes

 In May 2015, at the end of the observed period, the LibGen database contained little more than 1.6 million records.
 The weblogs referred to the download of 760868 books from the LibGen catalogue.
 Compared to data from 3 years earlier from the same source [38], the catalogue grew by half a million records from ~836000 to ~1300000, while the average daily download volume grew more than threefold from ~41000 downloads per day to ~136000 downloads per day.

 In Table 1 we listed the first 20 countries by absolute download volume.
 In the last two columns, we listed average daily download per million inhabitants and the rank of the country by per capita downloads.

+Table 1.
+Country level statistics for the first 20 countries by aggregate download volume